-If we want to shift where power lies in the formal structures of our City then we must demonstrate how this can be done by organising horizontally in our own working groups, committees and assemblies in the ward.
+If we want to shift where power lies in the formal structures of our city then we must demonstrate how this can be done by organising as horizontally as possible in our own working groups, committees and assemblies in the ward.
 This means coming together in ways that flatten out hierarchies.

-Where that is not appropriate let’s encourage ways of working that share decision making responsibilities broadly amongst people in teams and committees rather than delegating up to a single person.
+Where that is not appropriate let’s encourage ways of working that share decision making responsibilities broadly amongst people in teams and committees rather than leaving it to a single person.

 This does not mean that there is no place for leadership.
 Working together requires people to stand up and be counted, volunteer their time and take on additional responsibilities.
 Some people end up doing the heavy lifting and are natural leaders.
 They have innate talents and abilities, valuable experience and insight, a particular skill, or an ability to make sense of what is going on.
 Leadership should be shared, mandated through democratic elections where necessary and accountable to the collective.